How to Improve LSAT Reading Comprehension: Advanced Strategies to Boost Your Score

 Build a Flexible Passage Strategy

-Not all LSAT RC passages are equal.
-Some people excel in science passages, while others prefer humanities or legal topics.
-Develop a flexible strategy where you adjust your approach based on passage difficulty and your strengths.
-For instance, if a passage seems unusually dense or abstract, skim the first paragraph for its main idea before committing to a deeper read.
-If a comparative passage seems straightforward, move quickly and bank time for a challenging one later.
-Strategic flexibility allows you to maximize your score by avoiding mental fatigue and allocating your time wisely.
+Not all passages are equal.
+Adjust your approach based on passage difficulty and your strengths.
+If a passage seems unusually dense, skim the first paragraph for its main idea before committing to a deeper read.
+Strategic flexibility allows you to maximize your score by avoiding mental fatigue.

 Frequently Asked Questions